Popmotion/popmotion/docs/api/actions/color-tween.md

 ---
 title: Color Tween
-description: Blends from one color to another using linear
+description: Blends from one color to another using linear interpolation.
+category: actions
 ---

 # Color Tween